The Local Authority

 I am the Headteacher at Ripley Nursery School and have been in post for 6 years, prior to that I was the Deputy Head for 8 years.
 I have been an advocate of high quality nursery education for 26 years and moved from a large Nursery School in London to relocate to Derbyshire.
 I live in the local area with my husband, two teenage sons and a contrary but lovable dog.
 I am passionate about the outdoors and in my free time you will find me camping, cycling or walking in Derbyshire or in North Wales.
 My recent achievements are completing the 100km London Ride the Night, in aid of women’s cancer charities, and developing my parallel turns on the ski slopes!
 I am proud of developing the reflective nature of Ripley Nursery School which inspires all of us to view ourselves as lifelong learners and continually improve our offer to all the children of this special school.

 I volunteered as Parent Governor in the hope I would be able to make a valuable contribution to the governance and strategy of the school.
-I have almost 20 years of business administration experience in education and recently performed the role of Clerk to Governors for two primary schools, so fully appreciate the importance, breadth and depth of the work of the Governing Body and committees.
-My eldest son recently left to start Primary School and he thoroughly enjoyed his time at Ripley Nursery.
+I have almost 20 years of business administration experience in education and currently work in DCC Finance.
+Having previously performed the role of Clerk to Governors for two primary schools, I fully appreciate the importance, breadth and depth of the work of the Governing Body and committees.
+My eldest son left in 2016 to start Primary School and he thoroughly enjoyed his time at Ripley Nursery.
 He received all the support and kindness he needed to develop into a confident and able young man ready to start 'big school'.
-My youngest has been attending since 6 months old and has received the best care from the Ladybirds team and now is enjoying the new challenges as a Busy Butterfly!
+My youngest has been attending since 6 months old and has received the best care from the Ladybirds & Busy Butterflies team and now is enjoying the new challenges in Squirrels class!
 It is my sincere privilege and commitment to support the school and Headteacher in return for the invaluable work they do.

 I think Ripley Nursery School is an excellent nursery school, delivering high quality learning opportunities both within, and outside, the classroom.
 I have one daughter in the school and another in the Nursery.
 Just like every other parent at Ripley Nursery School, I want the very best for my children.
 I want them to be happy, confident and become the very best they can be.
 As parents, we need to support the school but when necessary we should also put the school under tough scrutiny.
 I am not afraid to ask difficult questions and I am used to speaking out and up for what is most important.
 Frankly there is nothing more important than our children.
 Ripley Nursery School is already a super starter school and just like everyone else, I want it to continue to succeed and improve further.
 The role of parent governor is a vastly responsible one and I would like an inside look at how things work and a chance to make a difference as well.
 I believe that the first years of a child’s education are crucial to their later academic achievements and – just as importantly – to the development of social and other life skills.